garyjzhao/asana-coding-challenge/README.md

-# [Gary Zhao's](https://github.com/garyjzhao) Submission for Asana WebDev Take-Home Exercise
+# Gary Zhao's Submission for Asana WebDev Take-Home Exercise

+Hi! 👋🏼
+This is my submission for the [Asana's Web Development Take-Home Exercise](https://github.com/Asana/webdev-take-home-exercise).
 My focus of choice was Design.

 Technology I used:

 - [Gatsby](https://www.gatsbyjs.org/)
 - [Styled Components](https://www.styled-components.com/)

+If there is any questions, please feel free to reach out to me.

-Thanks for stopping by!
+Thanks for stopping by! 🙏🏼